AdobeDocs/media-analytics.fr-FR/help/reporting/reports-and-analytics/get-mediaplaybacktimespent-json20.md

 <!--
-You can extract the Media Playback Time Spent report data using the Experience Cloud API Explorer as follows.
+You can extract the Media Playback Time Spent report data using the API Explorer as follows.

 1. Navigate to: [https://www.adobe.io.](https://www.adobe.io)
 1. Select and enter the following information in the API Explorer form: